eniware-org/eniware-dev-docs/docs/_sources/eclipse-set-guide.rst.txt

 Eclipse Setup
 ^^^^^^^^^^^^^

 In our case we use Eclipse Oxygen which can be download from here.  `Eclipse IDE <http://www.eclipse.org/downloads/packages/release/oxygen/3a/>`_.
-The **Eclipse IDE for Java EE Developers** edition is usually the best option.
+The **Eclipse IDE for Java Developers** edition is usually the best option.

 Most likely you will want to start with a new workspace for EniWARE Network development.
 When you launch Eclipse it might ask you for a workspace location, at which time you can point it at a new directory, or once Eclipse is running you can choose **File > Switch Workspace > Other...** to create a new one.